-The Company has issued share purchase warrants as part of units issued in private placements for cash (Note 8) and from time to time, in connection with a loans.
-No warrants were granted or issued during the year ended December 31, 2021 (2020 - 3,585,000 warrants were issued in connection with a private placement financing as described in Note 8(c)).
+The Company has issued share purchase warrants as part of units issued in private placements for cash and from time to time, in connection with a loans.
+No warrants were granted or issued during the years ended December 31, 2022 and 2021.

-Issued as part of units in private placements: The proceeds from the issuance of units are allocated between common shares and warrants based on the residual value method.
-Under this method, the proceeds are allocated to share capital based on the fair value of the common shares and any residual value is allocated to the warrants. \$Nil was assigned to the warrants granted in 2020 (see Note 8(c)).
+Issued as part of units in private placements:

+The proceeds from the issuance of units are allocated between common shares and warrants based on the residual value method.
+Under this method, the proceeds are allocated to share capital based on the fair value of the common shares and any residual value is allocated to the warrants.

-Issued in connection with loans: The proceeds from the issuance of loans are allocated between loans payable and warrants based on the residual value method whereby the proceeds are allocated to loans payable based on the fair value of the loans payable and any residual value is allocated to the warrants.
+Issued in connection with loans:

+The proceeds from the issuance of loans are allocated between loans payable and warrants based on the residual value method whereby the proceeds are allocated to loans payable based on the fair value of the loans payable and any residual value is allocated to the warrants.

-The following table summarizes warrants activity for the years ended December 31, 2021 and 2020:
+The following table summarizes warrants activity for the years ended December 31, 2022 and 2021:

+Year ended I December 31,

+2022 2021

+Weighted Weighted

+Average Average

-Year ended [ December 31, 2 021 2 020 Number of Weighted Average Exercise Number of Weighted Average Exercise Warrants Price Warrants Price Outstanding, beginning of year 3,585,000 \$ 0.55 434,780 \$ 0.23 Exercised = = (434,780) 0.23 Warrants issued - financing - - 3,585,000 0.55 Outstanding, end of year 3,585,000 \$ 0.55 3,585,000 \$ 0.55
+Number of Exercise Number of Exercise

+Warrants Price Warrants Price

+Outstanding, beginning and end of year 3,585,000 \$ 0.55 3,585,000 \$ 0.55